-Snobs will snicker at my choice of the rubber sole, but to hell with them, I’ll take practicality and a plush inner sole over traditionalism for my everyday boot.
+Snobs will snicker at my choice of the rubber sole, but to hell with them, I’ll take practicality and a plush inner sole over traditionalism for my pair of R.M.
+Williams boots.
 Instead of wearing the classic leather sole wafer thin in 18 months, my non-slip composition sole will last me the better part of a decade, and not cause me grief on course concrete footpaths, in the wet or while riding my motorcycle.

 And so we return to the bench by the fire and the question that inspired this post, “I need a comfortable everyday work shoe that can be dressed up or down, what would you recommend?”
 The three of us who hadn’t asked the question, and were all wearing R.M.
 Williams, simply nodded to our feet.
 And into the leather sole argument, we dove.

 R.M.
 Williams aren’t idiots, they designed a new sole so customers could benefit from added comfort, not so they could divide a group of Sunday afternoon Lord Dudley alcoholics.
 What they’ve created is a range of boots to fit specific needs, and it’s those needs you should address when it comes time to purchase.

 So we come to address Tom’s needs from his corporate everyday work shoe.
 It must be leather, classically styled, comfortable, presentable and able to be paired with a suit, trousers or jeans.
 R.M.
 Williams boots fit all of these job requirements (the Black more so the Dark Tan), while at the same time moonlighting as the coolest fucking boot on the market, that fits like a dream and can tackle any activity or adventure you throw at them.